opencast/opencast/docs/guides/admin/docs/configuration/workflow.md

       ...
     </operation>

+The attribute *if* specifies the execution condition in means of the operation only being executed if that condition evaluates to true.
+You can find more details on conditional execution in the next section.

 Once the operation is configured to accept a variable, we need to describe how to gather the value from the administrative user.
 The `<configuration_panel>` element of a workflow definitions describes this user interface snippet.
 A simple configuration panel could look like this: